Thevitebsk/4me/README.md

 ----
 A belarusian programing language made by Gaham

-this language MAY be rewriten some day
+this language is being rewriten right now